frp-arduino/frp-arduino/doc/frp.md

 # FRP

-This sections introduces FRP and shows how it fits in the domain of programming an Arduino.
+This section introduces FRP and shows how it fits in the domain of programming an Arduino.

 The central building block in FRP is a **stream**.
 A stream contains values